Multimodal Subspace Support Vector Data Description: Experiments

-It is also evident that the first modality (force measurements) is vital in taking the final decision as in both linear and non-linear cases the best results are obtained when the decision is taken based on first modality (decision strategy 3).
-Also the results of the competing methods show that the best results are obtained when using the force measurements only.
-The results on the concatenated features are slightly worse and the results using the torque measurements are clearly worse.
-Nevertheless, the proposed multimodal approach has managed to boost the results by combining information from the both modalities.
+We also notice that the first modality (force measurements) is vital in taking the final decision as in both linear and non-linear cases, the best results are obtained when the decision is taken based on the first modality (decision strategy 3).
+The importance of the first modality is also evident from the results of the competing methods as the best results are obtained when using force measurements only.
+The results on the concatenated features are slightly worse, and the results using the torque measurements are clearly worse.
+Nevertheless, the proposed multimodal approach has managed to boost the results by combining information from both modalities.

-For SPECTF heart dataset, in the linear case, the best results are achieved by MS-SVDD and S-SVDD.
-For the kernel case, the best result is achieved by MS-SVDD.
-Even though, in terms of \textit{Gmean}, the best performances of linear and kernel MS-SVDD, and linear S-SVDD are the same, MS-SVDD is found superior in terms of other important metrics such as \textit{precision} and \textit{F1} score.
-Also with the choice of regularization term and decision strategy, MS-SVDD gives more freedom for selecting the required model in terms of the desired metrics for specific applications.

-Overall in both datasets, NPT is found to be more robust than the kernel version.
-The linear MS-SVDD performed overall best or equally good as kernel MS-SVDD.
-By fixing the constraint type and decision strategy, there are few cases where non-linear methods yield much better results as compared to linear methods.
-For example, by using constraint $\omega_2$ and decision strategy 1 for SPECTF heart data set in linear MS-SVDD, the overall performance drops to 0.42 (\textit{Gmean}), but the kernel version for same setup yields overall best result.
+For the Caltech-7 dataset, in the linear case, MS-SVDD performs better than all other methods with a single modality.
+Overall, only SVDD using concatenated features outperforms MS-SVDD and the margin is small.
+In the non-linear case, MS-SVDD obtains the best results along with SVDD.
+In terms of \textit{tpr}, MS-SVDD outperforms all the other methods in the non-linear case while maintaining reasonably good \textit{tnr}.
+We also notice that both modalities are vital in taking the final decision as the best performance of MS-SVDD is obtained by decision strategy 1 (AND gate).

+For Ionosphere dataset, only SVDD applied on concatenated features or the first modality outperforms MS-SVDD in terms of \textit{gm}.
+Nevertheless, the performance of MS-SVDD is competitive as shown also by the top results obtained by the other performance metrics such as \textit{F1} measure.
+In case of MS-SVDD, the second modality (Complex) is found to be more vital for taking the final decision.

+For the Handwritten dataset, MS-SVDD outperforms all competing methods in both linear and non-linear cases.
+It is noticed that decision strategy 4 yields the best results in both linear and non-linear cases for MS-SVDD, i.e., MOR features are more vital than ZER features.

+For SPECTF heart dataset, in both linear and non-linear cases, the best results are achieved by MS-SVDD.
+We note that $\omega_0$ (no constraint used) and $\omega_2$, where all support vectors and outliers are used to describe the class variance for the update of the corresponding $\mathbf{Q}_m$ in decision strategy 1 yield the best overall results.

+We compare the results for different variant of MS-SVDD in Tables 1-5 of the supplementary material.
+Overall in all datasets, NPT is found to be more robust than the kernel version.
+Linear MS-SVDD is found to perform best over 2 datasets, similar to the NPT version, which performs best on two datasets as well.
+The kernel MS-SVDD performs best on one out of five datasets as compared to linear and NPT version of MS-SVDD.
+All the relevant codes (implementation) for the proposed method are available online at \cite{mssvddcode}.